MaltaWebDev/SkotchPyTrader/README.md

 ## Product brief

-- Accept user input from list of coin pairs.
+- Accept coin pair from user input.
-- Accept user input from a list of time frames.
+- Accept time frame from user input.
 - Open websocket connection with Coinbase.
 - Create candlestick chart from the data.
 - Look for BO pattern.